Lee Kuan Yew: Prime Minister, Republic of Singapore (1965–1990)

-Despite the momentous event, Lee did not call for the parliament to convene to reconcile issues that Singapore would face immediately as a new nation.
-Without giving further instructions on who should act in his absence, he went into isolation for six weeks, unreachable by phone, on an isolated chalet.
+Despite the momentous event, Lee did not call for the parliament to convene to reconcile the issues that Singapore would face immediately as a new nation.
+Without giving further instructions on who should act in his absence, he went into isolation for six weeks, unreachable by phone, at Changi Cottage.
 According to then-deputy prime minister Toh Chin Chye, the parliament hung in "suspended animation" until the sitting in December that year.

-In his memoirs, Lee said that he was unable to sleep.
-Upon learning of Lee's condition from the British High Commissioner to Singapore, John Robb, the British Prime Minister, Harold Wilson, expressed concern, in response to which Lee replied:
+In his memoirs, Lee said that he was unable to sleep and was prescribed tranquilizers from doctors.
+Upon learning of Lee's condition from the British High Commissioner to Singapore, John Robb, the British prime minister, Harold Wilson, expressed concern, in response to which Lee replied:

-Do not worry about Singapore.
-My colleagues and I are sane, rational people even in our moments of anguish.
-We will weigh all possible consequences before we make any move on the political chessboard.

 Lee began to seek international recognition of Singapore's independence.
 Singapore joined the United Nations on 21 September 1965, and founded the Association of Southeast Asian Nations (ASEAN) on 8 August 1967 with four other South-East Asian countries.
 Lee made his first official visit to Indonesia on 25 May 1973, just a few years after the Indonesia–Malaysia confrontation under Sukarno's regime.
 Relations between Singapore and Indonesia substantially improved as subsequent visits were made between the two countries.

-Singapore has never had a dominant culture to which immigrants could assimilate even though Malay was the dominant language at that time.
+Singapore has never had a dominant culture to which immigrants could assimilate, even though Malay was the dominant language at that time.
 Together with efforts from the government and ruling party, Lee tried to create a unique Singaporean identity in the 1970s and 1980s—one which heavily recognised racial consciousness within the umbrella of multiculturalism.

 Lee and his government stressed the importance of maintaining religious tolerance and racial harmony, and they were ready to use the law to counter any threat that might incite ethnic and religious violence.
 For example, Lee warned against "insensitive evangelisation", by which he referred to instances of Christian proselytising directed at Malays.
 In 1974 the government advised the Bible Society of Singapore to stop publishing religious material in Malay.